kailash-manasarovar/statement/docs/timeline/2023/june.md

 - While I'm on the acupuncture table, there is a violent storm outside, and lightning takes a tree down on the road outside.
 - I leave for Ireland, via Alicante airport, that evening and there are rainbows all over the region.
 I take it as a good sign.

-## Teachers and staff involved in gang stalking students at Denia Conservatory
+## Teachers and staff involved in gang stalking students at Dénia Conservatory

 !!! warning
     - You can find a list of current teachers and staff on the [conservatory website](https://portal.edu.gva.es/conservatoriDénia/es/inici/).